muspelheim/blog.padniuk.com/content/blog/2021/2021-02-26/index.en.md

 - A snous-thermometer or infrared thermometer (I have Chinese for $10)
 - Submersible blender (injected dye into cocoa butter)
 - Microwave (topping chocolate 10-second approaches in it)
-- Hairdryer (if the temperature of the mould is low, you need to walk with a hair dryer and warm up)
+- Hairdryer (if the temperature of the mould is low, you need to walk with a hairdryer and warm-up)
 - Plastic chocolate containers
 - Pastry bags for toppings and chocolate
 - Plastic containers for painted cocoa butter
 - Glass or metal temper bowl
-- Walking brushes
+- Paint brushes
-- Baking paper (we will pour the remaining chocolate from the mold)
+- Baking paper (we will pour the remaining chocolate from the mould)
 - Spatula (can be construction but without rust and chrome, or confectionery)

 And such ingredients: